'Places' Artist Lea Michele Heads Back To The Stage, Where She Feels 'Most Home And Alive'

 Places Brings Lea Michele Home

-Actress and stage performer Lea Michele tells Philly.com that she has been an entertainer, since she was eight years old and adds that she was fortunate enough to get her start on Broadway at that young age.
+Actress and stage performer Lea Michele tells Philly.com that she has been an entertainer since she was 8-years-old and adds that she was fortunate enough to get her start on Broadway at that young age.
 From there, Ms. Michele transitioned to television and film, but she never lost her love for the theater.

 “That’s where I’m most home and alive,” Lea says of the theater.
 “So my main goal with this new record is — though I am still doing a television show regularly — to utilize the free time that I have in my life to get on the road and perform this.”